reruo321/Java_Practice/Chapter-02/README.md

     int sex = System.in.read();

-Beware that BufferedReader.readLine() and System.in.read() throw java.io.IOException when they catch an exception.
-You should add "throws IOException" to your method.
+Beware that BufferedReader.readLine() and System.in.read() should throw java.io.IOException when they catch an exception.
+Add "throws IOException" to your method.

     public static void main(String [] args) throws IOException {...}

+## Ex.
+04 - JOptionPane